 The Different Kinds of Non-Surgical Gum Treatments:

 - Professional dental cleaning: During your regular visit to the dentist, he will remove the plaque and tartar from your mouth.
 When you do not clean your teeth properly, plaque can form on the teeth which will harden over time and can only be removed through professional dental cleaning.
 If this tartar infects your gums and causes gum troubles, we recommend a professional dental cleaning at least twice every year.

 - Scaling: Scaling is a cleaning process that removes the build-up of tartar.
 At Heritage Trace Dental we use ultrasonic scaling to make the process more effective and thorough.
 Ultrasonic scaling uses small ultrasonic vibrations with a continuous water flow to clean out the tartar completely.
 Ultrasonic scaling is more advanced than hand scaling and removes tartar more efficiently and quickly.
 It is also a safer process as it does not cause any damage to your teeth and gum.

-- Root Planning: Root planning is done with scaling and removes tartar, plaque and bacteria from the root surfaces of the gum line.
+- Root Planing: Root planing is done with scaling and removes tartar, plaque and bacteria from the root surfaces of the gum line.
 Regular cleaning may not be sufficient if you already have periodontal disease as it only removes plaque and tartar from above the gum line.
 You are usually given a local anesthetic to numb your gum area so that you are comfortable during the procedure.
 With our special instruments, the tartar and plaque are carefully removed from around and beneath your gum line.
 The next step is smoothing the root surfaces.
-The benefit of root planning is that it removes the source of infection and thus helps your gum to heal naturally.
-We usually schedule root planning over several appointments so that your gums heal properly.
+The benefit of root planing is that it removes the source of infection and thus helps your gum to heal naturally.
+We usually schedule root planing over several appointments so that your gums heal properly.